sparcopen/infrastructure/_posts/2022-06-28-fis-market-concentration.md

 </table>

-Furthermore, 2021 data on the adoption rates of new FIS platforms indicate that Interfolio and Elsevier are capturing an outsized proportion of this market as it is emerging—combining for 70% of new adoptions over the past 5 years, with the next closest competitor (Watermark) only capturing 13%.[^11]
+Furthermore, 2021 data on the adoption rates of new FIS platforms indicate that Interfolio and Elsevier are capturing an outsized proportion of this market as it is emerging—combining for 70% of new adoptions over the past 5 years, with the next closest competitor (Watermark) only capturing 13%, according to LISTedTECH.[^11]

 It is important to note that the number of institutions using their own “homegrown” systems represent a potential source of market growth for more mature and/or better funded companies, rather than indicating a low barrier to entry in this market.
 As LISTedTech notes, these homegrown systems range from “modified content management systems to excel spreadsheets”[^12] and appear to be what institutions are moving away from—and not the future of the market.